-- In the audit reviewed, the firm did not provide a copy of the management representation letter to the issuer's audit committee.
-In this instance, the firm was non-compliant with AS 1301, Communications with Audit Committees, and AS 2805, Management Representations. - In the audit reviewed, the firm did not make a required communication to management related to an identified misstatement.
-In this instance, the firm was non-compliant with AS 2810, Evaluating Audit Results. - In the audit reviewed, the engagement team performed procedures to determine whether or not matters were critical audit matters but, in performing those procedures, did not include certain matters that were communicated to the issuer's audit committee, and that related to accounts or disclosures that were material to the financial statements.
+- In the audit reviewed, the firm did not make a required communication to the audit committee related to corrected misstatements.
+In this instance, the firm was non-compliant with AS 1301, Communications with Audit Committees. - In the audit reviewed, the engagement team performed procedures to determine whether or not matters were critical audit matters but, in performing those procedures, did not include one matter that was required to be communicated to the audit committee and that related to accounts or disclosures that were material to the financial statements.
 In this instance, the firm was non-compliant with AS 3101, The Auditor's Report on an Audit of Financial Statements When the Auditor Expresses an Unqualified Opinion.
-This instance of non-compliance does not necessarily mean that other critical audit matters should have been communicated in the auditor's report. - In the audit reviewed, the firm did not file its report on Form AP by the relevant deadline.
-In this instance, the firm was non-compliant with PCAOB Rule 3211, Auditor Reporting of Certain Audit Participants.
+This instance of non-compliance does not necessarily mean that other critical audit matters should have been communicated in the auditor's report. - In the audit reviewed, the firm's communication of certain critical audit matters in the audit report included language that was inconsistent with information in the firm's audit documentation.
+In this instance, the firm was non-compliant with AS 3101, The Auditor's Report on an Audit of Financial Statements When the Auditor Expresses an Unqualified Opinion.